Skip to content

 Why are cyborgs interested in photographs (even though they have no history of their own)?

-Can you photograph elves (and then how can you defend such images publicly)?
+Can one photograph elves (and then how can one publicly defend such images)?

 Why do we photograph clouds (there is little to see from them)?